johnbrightagbons/data_analysis/README.md

 # Overview

-This python project is a sale analysis designed to help data anaysts to quickly evaluate monthly sale performance.
-As a software developer looking to improve on my data analysis skills, I wrote this project to demonstrate practical application of python's manipulation and visualization capabilities.
+This Python project is a comprehensive sales analysis tool designed to help business analysts quickly evaluate monthly sales performance.
+As a software developer looking to improve my data analysis skills, I created this project to demonstrate practical application of Python's data manipulation and visualization capabilities.

-The project processes sales data from a CSV file, calculates the key financial metrics like profit, revenue, profit margin and generates a visulization to highlight performances and or trends.
-It automatically shows high performing months and gives a complete break down of the monthly index.
-This is a complete end to end analysis tool because it includes auto data validation, cleaning and export functionality.
+The project processes sales transaction data from a CSV file and calculates key financial indicators including total revenue, profit, profit margins, and month-over-month growth trends.
+It generates clear visualizations to reveal patterns in sales performance and profitability.
+The analysis automatically identifies best-performing months and above-average revenue periods, providing actionable insights for business strategy.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+This is a complete end-to-end analysis tool because it includes:
+Auto dataset generation (creates sample data if no file exists) Data validation and cleaning
+Financial metric calculations
+Trend analysis and visualization
+Export functionality for reporting

 [Software Demo Video](https://youtu.be/wwnHr7bM40Q)

 # Development Environment

 The project was developed on the Visual Studio Code using Python programming language.
-The project used 4 core python library of pandas for data manipulation and analysis, matplitlib for data visualization, os for file manipulation and datatime for time operations.
-It follows python best practices of modular code structure, error handling, data vaalidation and cleaning and self explanatory comments.
+The project used 4 core python library of pandas for data manipulation and analysis, matplitlib for data visualization, os for file manipulation, and datatime for time operations.
+It follows python best practices of modular code structure, error handling, data validation and cleaning and self explanatory comments.

 # Useful Websites